yashsharma127/aeonaxy-intern-assign/README.md

 ## Note

-Ensure that the design elements, layout, color schemes, typography, and responsiveness of the pages meet the provided design specifications.
-Make use of demo text, images, and logos as needed to enhance the visual presentation.
+Ensure that the pages' design elements, layout, color schemes, typography, and responsiveness meet the provided design specifications.
+Use demo text, images, and logos as needed to enhance the visual presentation.